memphis-iis/datawhys-content-notebooks-r/README.md

 ### Prerequisites

 - [JupyterLab](https://jupyter.org/install)
-- [R Blockly extension](https://github.com/aolney/jupyterlab-blockly-r-extension) (optional but strongly recommended)
+- [JupyterLab Blockly extension](https://github.com/aolney/jupyterlab-blockly-polyglot-extension) (optional but strongly recommended)
-- [Xeus Python Kernel](https://github.com/jupyter-xeus/xeus-python) (optional but strongly recommended)

 The above is a minimal environment.
-See the `binder` subfolder for the recommended [conda env](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) and [JupyterLab extension](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#using-the-terminal) installation.
+See the `binder` subfolder for the recommended [conda env](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) and [JupyterLab extension](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#using-the-terminal) installation, but note these are for JupyterLab 1.2.x; see [the core repo](https://github.com/memphis-iis/datawhys-content-notebooks) for the latest JupyterLab.

 ### Internal development